museum.jpg

 DESIGN YOUR OWN

-It was important to me that this interaction not end on a low note such that users feel overwhelmed and depressed.
 I wanted to empower users to take what they learned from the timeline and do something good with it.
 So the final stage of the interaction asks users to think about the future they want, and to design their own artifact for the post-Anthropocene world.
 Designing one’s own artifact of the future helps to connect users to the future and make them invested in finding ways to improve it.

 This is the most important element of the interaction, as it is what helps people translate what they learned through the timeline into action.
 When designing, they are forced to consider factors like biodegradability, use life, materials, and the overall impact those decisions have on the earth in terms of the changing color of green.
 They learn that there is no easy answer; it’s not just a matter of extending use life and reducing decay life, because the materials options also deactivate based on other factors.
 Users are alerted if their decisions are not sustainable or contribute to the degradation of the environment.